RealNickey/What-Happend/README.md

 5. Open a Pull Request
 6. Overthink whether your PR description is good enough

-## ⚠️ Disclaimer

-- This app uses AI.
-AI can be wrong.
-Don't blame us if it generates "hey bestie 💅✨" when you meant to be professional.
-- Not responsible for relationships ruined by algorithmic flirting
-- The AI doesn't actually know what they meant—it's just really good at pretending
-- If you're using Analysis mode on "k", you might need actual therapy, not AI

 ## 🐛 Known Issues (aka Features)

-- Sometimes generates responses that are *too* smooth (prepare for high expectations)
 - May cause you to question whether AI is better at texting than you (it probably is)
 - No "Desperately Professional" mode yet (coming soon™)
 - The typo in "Happend" is intentional and we're sticking to it

 ## 📝 License

 This project is open source and available under the MIT License.
 Use it responsibly.
 Or don't.
-We're not your mom.

 ## 🙏 Credits

-Built with love, anxiety, and way too much caffeine by someone who definitely needed this app themselves.
+Built with love, anxiety,spotify and way too much water by someone who definitely needed this app themselves.

 Special thanks to:
 - Google Gemini AI for being smarter than all of us